Many people with dark hair at some point want to go blonde. This is a process that a professional cosmetologist can help you through.

 By using purple shampoo about once a week after hair lightening, it keeps the warm tones in your hair from standing out, causing the blonde color to stay pronounced.

 On days when you aren’t using a color-toning shampoos, be sure to use a sulfate-free shampoo.
 Sulfates can dry the hair and cause hair coloring or added pigments to leave the hair strands more quickly.

 Periodically using a moisturizing mask or heat protectant treatment will help maintain the blonde color of your treated hair between salon appointments.

 As your hair grows out, you will need to get your roots retouched, so your hair remains blonde from roots to ends.
 Your hair growing speed may vary, but this should probably be done about every six weeks.

 Other Things to Consider When Going Blonde

 Maintaining lightened hair takes upkeep.
 Before you commit to turning blonde, consider whether you want to keep touching up the roots, and whether you want to buy extra hair product like color-toning shampoos and conditioners.
 Also think about how the lighter color will fit with your skin tone, haircut, and wardrobe.

 Want to Become a Professional Cosmetologist?

 Becoming a cosmetologist is a fun and rewarding profession.
-If working with hair styles in a relaxing environment sounds like a career path you would like to pursue, the Paul Mitchell the School at MTI College Cosmetology program can help you realize that goal.
+If working with hair styles in a relaxing environment sounds like a career path you would like to pursue, the Paul Mitchell the School at Campus Cosmetology program can help you realize that goal.